I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/ns-compstui--propsheetui-info.md

 ### -field <b>hComPropSheet</b>

 <dd>
-<p>CPSUI-supplied handle to a property sheet <a href="NULL">group parent</a>.
-This handle can be passed to CPSUI's <a href="https://msdn.microsoft.com/library/windows/hardware/ff546207">ComPropSheet</a> function.</p>
+<p>CPSUI-supplied handle to a property sheet <a href="https://msdn.microsoft.com/b4c40c15-df16-4af0-81c8-9e70d26ba598">group parent</a>.
+This handle can be passed to CPSUI's <a href="print.compropsheet">ComPropSheet</a> function.</p>
 </dd>

 ### -field <b>pfnComPropSheet</b>

 <dd>
-<p>Address of CPSUI's <a href="https://msdn.microsoft.com/library/windows/hardware/ff546207">ComPropSheet</a> function.</p>
+<p>Address of CPSUI's <a href="print.compropsheet">ComPropSheet</a> function.</p>
 </dd>

 ### -field <b>lParamInit</b>

 <dd>
 <p>Value received as the <i>lParam</i> parameter for the associated PFNPROPSHEETUI-typed function, when the function was first called with a <b>Reason</b> of PROPSHEETUI_REASON_INIT.
-For information about what this value can be, see the description of <a href="https://msdn.microsoft.com/library/windows/hardware/ff559812">PFNPROPSHEETUI</a>.</p>
+For information about what this value can be, see the description of <a href="..\compstui\nc-compstui-pfnpropsheetui.md">PFNPROPSHEETUI</a>.</p>
 <p>This value is supplied by CPSUI, and is valid for all <b>Reason</b> values.</p>
 </dd>

 ### -field <b>UserData</b>

 <dd>
-<p>Optional, private value or pointer supplied by the associated <a href="https://msdn.microsoft.com/library/windows/hardware/ff559812">PFNPROPSHEETUI</a>-typed function, initially set to zero by CPSUI.
+<p>Optional, private value or pointer supplied by the associated <a href="..\compstui\nc-compstui-pfnpropsheetui.md">PFNPROPSHEETUI</a>-typed function, initially set to zero by CPSUI.
 If the function stores a value in <b>UserData</b>, then for subsequent calls to the function, the stored value or pointer is unchanged unless changed by the function.</p>
 </dd>

 ### -field <b>Result</b>

 <dd>
-<p>Result value supplied by the associated <a href="https://msdn.microsoft.com/library/windows/hardware/ff559812">PFNPROPSHEETUI</a>-typed function, initially set to zero by CPSUI.
+<p>Result value supplied by the associated <a href="..\compstui\nc-compstui-pfnpropsheetui.md">PFNPROPSHEETUI</a>-typed function, initially set to zero by CPSUI.
 If the function stores a result value in <b>Result</b>, then for subsequent calls to the function, the stored value is unchanged unless changed by the function.</p>
-<p>If the PFNPROPSHEETUI-typed function's address was specified as an argument to <a href="https://msdn.microsoft.com/library/windows/hardware/ff546148">CommonPropertySheetUI</a>, the last value stored in <b>Result</b> is returned to <b>CommonPropertySheetUI</b> in the location pointed to by its <i>pResult</i> argument.</p>
+<p>If the PFNPROPSHEETUI-typed function's address was specified as an argument to <a href="print.commonpropertysheetui">CommonPropertySheetUI</a>, the last value stored in <b>Result</b> is returned to <b>CommonPropertySheetUI</b> in the location pointed to by its <i>pResult</i> argument.</p>
 </dd>
 </dl>